alphagov/govuk-docker/README.md

 To check if the new config has been applied, you can run `scutil --dns` to check that `dev.gov.uk` appears in the list.

 To check name resolution run `dig app.dev.gov.uk @127.0.0.1`.
-The response has to include answer section
+The response has to include the following answer section:

 ```
 ;; ANSWER SECTION: